 In connection with the findings of the Special Committee investigation (see Note 17, Subsequent Events), the Company found misclassifications in its Consolidated Financial Statements as of and for the year ended December 31, 2020, resulting in an understatement of related party notes payable and overstatement of notes payable by \$32,952, an overstatement of accrued interest and understatement of related party accrued interest of \$3,677, and an overstatement of interest expense and understatement of related party interest expense of \$2,552.
 This also resulted in an understatement of payments of related party notes payable and overstatement of payments of notes payable of \$1,652, an understatement of proceeds from related party notes payable and overstatement of proceeds from notes payable of \$300 within financing cash flows for the year ended December 31, 2020, and an inappropriate caption of the line item Conversion of customer deposit to notes payable that should have been referred to as Conversion of related party customer deposit to related party notes payable in the supplemental disclosure of non-cash financing activities for the same period.
-The effects of the misstatement also resulted in the understatement of Financial Instruments.
+The effects of the misstatement also resulted in the understatement of the disclosure of the changes in fair value of related party notes payable and overstatement of change in fair value of notes payable of \$1,425 in Note 8, Fair Value of Financial Instruments.
 The misstatements did not affect any subtotals or totals on the Consolidated Balance Sheet as of December 31, 2020 and Consolidated Statements of Operations and Comprehensive Loss and Cash Flows for the year ended December 31, 2020.
-The Company concluded that such misstatements were not material to the previously issued financial statements, however, the Consolidated Balance Sheet as of December 31, 2020 and Consolidated Statements of Operations and Cash Flows for the year ended December 31, 2020 have been revised to correct for these misstatements
+The Company concluded that such misstatements were not material to the previously issued financial statements, however, the Consolidated Balance Sheet as of December 31, 2020 have been revised to correct for these misstatements